Cinemark Theatres: 2020 temporary closure

-Political causes
+Controversy

-In 2008, CEO Alan Stock donated US$9,999 toward the successful passage of California's Proposition 8, an initiative restricting the definition of marriage to opposite-sex couples and overturning the California Supreme Court's ruling that same-sex couples have a constitutional right to marry.
-An ensuing campaign, launched by opponents to the Prop 8 passage, encouraged patrons to see showings of the film Milk, based on the life of gay-rights activist Harvey Milk, at a competing theater in protest instead of at Cinemark showings.
-Others called for a more general boycott.
+In 2008, Cinemark’s then CEO Alan Stock donated US$9,999 toward the successful passage of Proposition 8 in California.
+The initiative defined marriage as between a man and woman, thereby outlawing same-sex marriage in the state.

+An ensuing campaign was launched by opponents of Prop 8, and encouraged patrons to see showings of the film Milk, based on the life of gay-rights activist Harvey Milk, at a competing theater rather than at Cinemark.
+Other activists urged a more general Cinemark boycott.

 Theater chains acquired

 Century Theatres acquisition

 On August 8, 2006, Cinemark purchased Century Theatres with a combination of cash and stock bonds.
 This acquisition added over 80 theatres and many more screens.
 Some of these theatres were subsequently shut down either being phased out as under performing or replaced with new complexes.
 The transaction was completed on October 5, 2006.
 With this purchase, Cinemark heavily strengthened their presence in Northern California and entered Alaska, Nevada, South Dakota, and Washington state, though at the transaction both of their locations in Washington state were still under construction.
 However, Cinemark retains the Century banner and continues to open new locations under that banner.